Passenger vehicles sales dip 19 pc in Nov as chip shortage woes continue: SIAM | Business

 - India

-Passenger vehicle wholesales in the country declined by 19 pc in November as the semiconductor shortage continued to impact vehicle production and subsequent deliveries to dealer partners, auto industry body SIAM said on Friday.
+Passenger vehicle sales in the country declined by 19 pc in November as the shortage of semiconductors continued to impact vehicle production and subsequent deliveries to dealers, auto industry body SIAM said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)